Francesca Albanese: Career

-Albanese holds a full Italian law degree (LMG giving access to the lawyer career in Italy) with honours from the University of Pisa and a Master of Laws in human rights from SOAS University of London.
-She is an Affiliate Scholar at the Institute for the Study of International Migration at Georgetown University, a senior advisor on Migration and Forced Displacement at the non-profit Arab Renaissance for Democracy and Development (ARDD).
-Widely published, she co-founded at ARDD the Global Network on the Question of Palestine.
-In 2020 she and Lex Takkenberg wrote the Oxford University Press-published Palestinian Refugees in International Law.
+Albanese was an affiliate scholar at the Institute for the Study of International Migration at Georgetown University until late 2025, when the University stated it was ended as a result of US sanctions imposed on her.
+She is a senior advisor on Migration and Forced Displacement at the non-profit Arab Renaissance for Democracy and Development (ARDD), where she co-founded the Global Network on the Question of Palestine.
+In 2020, she and Lex Takkenberg wrote the OUP-published Palestinian Refugees in International Law.

-Albanese worked for a decade as a human rights expert for the United Nations (UN), including the Office of the UN High Commissioner for Human Rights and the UN Relief and Work Agency for Palestine Refugees.
+Albanese worked for a decade as a human rights expert for the UN, including the Office of the UN High Commissioner for Human Rights and the UN Relief and Work Agency for Palestine Refugees.
 During this period, she advised the UN, governments, and civil society in the Middle East, North Africa, and the Asia Pacific regions on human rights and their application and norms, particularly for vulnerable groups like refugees and migrants.
 She holds lectures on international law and forced displacement in both European and Arab universities, as well as conferences and public events about the Israeli–Palestinian conflict.

-In a May 2025 interview, Albanese said that she had studied jurisprudence and had not taken the bar examination because she was more interested in human rights and did not want to practice law in Italy.